lolhackerman/full-stack-project/README.md

-# Full‑Stack Take‑Home: “Weather Chatbot”
+# Full‑Stack Take‑Home: “Tool-Enabled Chatbot”

 **Goal**
-As a full stack developer, you will be tested by building an end-to-end “weathercaster” bot.
-The bot uses an OpenAI model (or any model of your choice) and calls a weather API when appropriate to answer questions like “What is the weather in Boulder CO today?”.
-We will provide you with an openai api key via email with a small budget.
+As a full stack developer, you will be tested by building an end-to-end chatbot that can call *at least one* tool.
+The bot should use an OpenAI model (or any model of your choice) and invoke your chosen tool when appropriate.
+This tool can be anything—from a weather lookup to a simple calculator or any other capability you would like to showcase.
+We will provide you with an OpenAI API key via email with a small budget.

 If you have any questions before starting or during the exercise, please send them to us.
 We will get back to you with the answers as soon as possible.

-As an AI first company, we don't mind but in fact encourage you to use all available tools and resources at your disposal.
+As an AI first company, we don't mind but in fact encourage you to use all available tools and resources at your disposal (codex, Github CoPilot, StackOverflow, etc.).

 > **Timebox:** Aim for ~6–8 hours of focused effort.
 It’s OK if you don’t complete all stretch goals.
 Optimize for clarity, quality, and trade‑offs.
 We are a team that values communication as well as working fast.
-We ask for you to take at most a week to complete the project.
+We ask for you to take at most 5 days to complete the project.
 If you need additional time, please let us know.
 >
 > **Stack:** Frontend in **React + TailwindCSS**.
 Backend in **Node (TypeScript/JS)** *or* **Python**.
 Any build tooling is fine.